-- Requesting/receiving any form of compensation in exchange for the promotion of products, goods or services at the International Builders' Show® (IBS) or the Kitchen and Bath Industry Show (KBIS).
+- Requesting/receiving any form of compensation in exchange for the promotion of products, goods or services at the International Builders’ Show® (IBS) or the Kitchen & Bath Industry Show® (KBIS)

 - Discussing opportunities for exhibitors to advertise in the representing publication.

-- Setting up appointments between exhibitors and publication representatives for further on- or off-site business dealings.
+- Conducting appointments between exhibitors and publication representatives for further on- or off-site business dealings

 - Prohibited activities include, but are not limited to, marketing and sales of satellite tours for or by on-air talent, producers and/or production staff, and marketing and sales of ad space for any publication of any kind by reporters, editors and/or photographers.
 It is an inherent conflict for a journalist to perform public relations work, paid or unpaid.

-If you have any questions about whether specific activities are prohibited, please contact Liz Thompson or Stephanie Pagan.
-Anyone found conducting such practices without prior, written consent from NAHB and NKBA may have their credentials revoked and be removed from the premises for the duration of the event.
-Individuals solely engaged in sales, marketing or any type of "pay-for-play" activities must register as Non-Editorial Press.
+If you have any questions about the policies included herein, please contact Stephanie Pagan at firstname.lastname@example.org 202-266-8254 or Liz Thompson at email@example.com 202-266-8495.
+Anyone found conducting non-approved activities without prior, written consent from NAHB and NKBA may have their credentials revoked and may be removed from the premises for the duration of the show.
+Individuals solely engaged in sales, marketing or any type of "pay-for-play" activities must register as paid press.